alephjs/alephjs.org/pages/docs/basic-features/ssr-and-ssg.md

 ---
-title: SSR & SSG
+title: Server-Side Rendering (SSR) & Static Site Generation (SSG)
 authors:
   - ije
   - Serdar Sever
 ---

-# SSR & SSG
+# Server-Side Rendering (SSR) & Static Site Generation (SSG)

 By default, Aleph.js **pre-renders** every page.
 This means that Aleph.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
-SSR can result in better performance and SEO.
+SSR (server-side rendering) can result in better performance and SEO.

 Each generated HTML is associated with minimal JavaScript code necessary for that page.
 When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
 (This process is called _hydration_.)